-Outside Korea, kimchi is perhaps the best known dish of Korean food and it is gaining popularity in the Western world surfing the wave of #healthfood.
+Kimchi is perhaps the best known Korean dish, and it is rapidly gaining popularity in the Western world, while surfing the waves of health food enthusiasm as well as Hallyu.

 But did you know that in Korea, kimchi is most of the times not vegan or vegetarian?

-Among the many ingredients of kimchi, there is usually something called jeot (젓) / jeotgal (젓갈) – fermented 🐟fish sauce or fermented tiny 🦐shrimp, occasionally other kinds of 🦀seafood.
-Unless you carefully examine kimchi and manage to identify tiny black dots as the eyes of tiny shrimp, this key ingredient remains hidden most of the time. 👀
+Among the many ingredients in kimchi, there is usually a sauce or paste made from fermented fish🐟, shrimp🦐 or other kinds of seafood 🦀.
+It is called jeot (젓) or jeotgal (젓갈) in Korean, the liquid variety being referred to as aekjeot (액젓).
+Unless you carefully examine kimchi and manage to identify tiny black dots as the eyes of tiny shrimp, this key ingredient remains hidden from view! 👀 With a sensitive nose, you may still be able to smell that something about the kimchi is fishy… 👃

-Beside the distinct savory flavor (#umami #감칠맛), which many Koreans appreciate in their food, jeotgal adds proteins and minerals to the vegetable dish.
-While its nutritional value certainly contributes to kimchi being labelled as a super food nowadays, this is certainly not the only reason why kimchi is traditionally served with every meal and appreciated for its positive effect on the health of your digestive system.
+Besides the distinct savory flavor (#umami #감칠맛), which many Koreans appreciate in their food, jeotgal adds proteins and minerals to the vegetable dish.
+While its nutritional value certainly contributes to kimchi being labelled as a “super food”, it is certainly not the only reason why kimchi is appreciated for its positive effect on your digestive system.
+Koreans strongly believe in kimchi being healthy and normally consume it with every meal, i.e. breakfast, lunch and dinner.
+At home and in Korean restaurants, you can expect there to be at least one type of kimchi as a [complimentary] side dish [in Korea, kimchi is naturally served free of charge].

-Most frequently served as complimentary side dishes are the kimchi with napa cabbage (baechu kimchi 배추김치) or kimchi made from cubes of radish (kkakdugi 깍두기).
-Occasionally, also these are made without jeotgal, or they may contain it in such small amounts, that a sensitive nose can hardly discern its fishy traces.
+Most frequent are those types of kimchi which consists of napa cabbage (baechu kimchi 배추김치) or cubes of radish (kkakdugi 깍두기).
+Occasionally, these are made without jeotgal, or with such small amounts that a sensitive nose can hardly discern anything fishy. 👃

 Kimchineun hoksi jeotgal deureosseoyo?